quicwg/base-drafts/draft-ietf-quic-transport.md

 local address SHOULD retire all connection IDs used on that address once it no longer plans to use that address.

-The endpoint can explicitly request its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
+The endpoint can explicitly require its peer to retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
 The peer is required to retire these connection IDs in a timely manner.
-On receipt of the acknowledgement for the packet that contained the NEW_CONNECTION_ID frame, the endpoint MAY start a 3 PTO timer.
-If the timer expires before all the requested connection IDs are retired, the endpoint MAY close the connection with a PROTOCOL_VIOLATION.
+If the peer does not retire the connection IDs within 3 PTO of acknowledging the packet with the NEW_CONNECTION_ID frame, the endpoint MAY close the connection with a PROTOCOL_VIOLATION.